Chamber music: In contemporary society

 While there is no agreement about the number of chamber music players, the opportunities for amateurs to play have certainly grown.
 The number of chamber music camps and retreats, where amateurs can meet for a weekend or a month to play together, has burgeoned.
 Music for the Love of It, an organization to promote amateur playing, publishes a directory of music workshops that lists more than 500 workshops in 24 countries for amateurs in 2008 The Associated Chamber Music Players (ACMP) offers a directory of over 5,000 amateur players worldwide who welcome partners for chamber music sessions.

 Regardless of whether the number of amateur players has grown or shrunk, the number of chamber music concerts in the west has increased greatly in the last 20 years.
 Concert halls have largely replaced the home as the venue for concerts.
 Baron suggests that one of the reasons for this surge is "the spiraling costs of orchestral concerts and the astronomical fees demanded by famous soloists, which have priced both out of the range of most audiences."
 The repertoire at these concerts is almost universally the classics of the 19th century.
 However, modern works are increasingly included in programs, and some groups, like the Kronos Quartet, devote themselves almost exclusively to contemporary music and new compositions; and ensembles like the Turtle Island String Quartet, that combine classical, jazz, rock and other styles to create crossover music.
 Cello Fury and Project Trio offer a new spin to the standard chamber ensemble.
 Cello Fury consists of three cellists and a drummer and Project Trio includes a flutist, bassist, and cellist.

 Several groups such as Classical Revolution and Simple Measures have taken classical chamber music out of the concert hall and into the streets.
-Simple Measures, a group of chamber musicians in Seattle (Washington, USA), gives concerts in shopping centers, coffee shops, and streetcars.
-The Providence (Rhode Island, USA) String Quartet has started the "Storefront Strings" program, offering impromptu concerts and lessons out of a storefront in one of Providence's poorer neighborhoods.
+Simple Measures, a group of chamber musicians in Seattle (Washington, US), gives concerts in shopping centers, coffee shops, and streetcars.
+The Providence (Rhode Island, US) String Quartet has started the "Storefront Strings" program, offering impromptu concerts and lessons out of a storefront in one of Providence's poorer neighborhoods.
 "What really makes this for me", said Rajan Krishnaswami, cellist and founder of Simple Measures, "is the audience reaction ... you really get that audience feedback."